 Spinal cord injuries can occur in many ways.
 Slip and fall accidents, sports injuries, car accidents, medical malpractice, and many other types of injuries can lead to spinal cord injuries.
 The spinal cord is one of the most delicate and vital areas of the body.
 In many cases, severe injuries can cause permanent impairment, paralysis, or even death.
-Injury victims and their families have the legal right to compensation for spinal cord injuries caused by the negligence of other people.
+Spinal cord injury victims in Florida and their families have the legal right to compensation for spinal cord injuries caused by the negligence of other people.

-The experienced Florida Spinal Cord Injury Attorneys at the Dolman Law Group have decades of experience in protecting the rights of spinal cord injury victims.
+The experienced Florida Spinal Cord Injury Attorneys at the Sibley Dolman Gipe Accident Injury Lawyers, PA have decades of experience in protecting the rights of spinal cord injury victims.
 We hold negligent parties accountable for their actions to prevent them from injuring others and to secure the compensation that Florida law entitles victims.

 Who Is Legally Responsible for Compensating a Spinal Cord Injury Victim?

 A person whose negligence causes an injury is legally obligated to compensate the victim for those injuries and financial losses.
-Depending on the type of accident that caused the spinal cord injury, many parties may be responsible for compensating the victim:
+Depending on the type of accident that caused the spinal cord injury in Florida, many parties may be responsible for compensating the victim:

 - Household accidents: When a spinal cord injury is caused by a household accident—such as through burns, accidental poisoning, slips, or falls—the homeowner may face responsibility for compensating the victim.
 This is due to a legal doctrine known as premises liability.
 Homeowners owe a duty of care to guests whom they have invited onto their properties.
 In general, this duty requires that homeowners warn guests of any known (if hidden) dangers.
 This can include slick floors, aggressive pets, loose tiles or ceiling parts, or any other danger that might not be readily apparent to guests.
 Most homeowner insurance policies provide coverage for such claims.
 Victims will usually file claims with the homeowners’ insurance carriers rather than filing lawsuits directly against the homeowners.